MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-client-examples.md

 ---
 # Kusto.Ingest - Ingestion Code Examples

-This is a collection of short code snippets demonstrating various techniques of ingesting data into a Kusto table.
+This collection of short code snippets demonstrates various techniques of ingesting data into a Kusto table.

 > [!NOTE]
 > These examples look as if the ingest client is destroyed immediately following the ingestion.
 Do not take this literally.